rakesh-rs211/Introduction-to-C/ReadMe.md

 The value of 'a' after passing by value: 10
 The value of 'a' after passing by value: 32
 ```
-When we have a large amount of data to a function, passing this data by value means a large overhead in copy this data to the function.
+Passing by value, created a copy of the data within the function.
 Instead we can use pointers to pass this data to the function.
-When we pass data through a pointer, function has access to original memory data and it can be modified.
-It might be a desired outcome in some scenario.
-In such case, we can use ```const``` qualifier such that any changes to data within function results in a compilation error.
+When we pass data through a pointer, function has access to original memory data.
+It might havre undesired outcome in some scenario.
+In such case, we can use ```const``` qualifier such that any changes to data within function will results in a compilation error.

 ```c
 void fn_byReference(const int *fnptr_a){